shubhgaur37/UCD-Autumn-Data-Programming-With-Python/README.md

 # UCD Autumn Data Programming With Python

 Welcome to my GitHub repository for the "Data Programming with Python" module, taken during the Autumn trimester.
-This repository contains all my coursework, including the midterm assignment and final project.
+This repository contains my coursework, including the midterm assignment and final project.

 You can view the hosted solutions and detailed descriptions of the assignments [here](https://shubhgaur37.github.io/UCD-Autumn-Data-Programming-With-Python/).